Hungry Joe: Imprisonment in Baltimore

-On December 20, 1888, Lewis was convicted of having "bunkoed" Baltimore businessman William J. Bansemer out of $5,000.
-He was sentenced to nine years in the Maryland State Penitentiary, but his term was reduced for good behavior, and he was released on June 20, 1896.
+In May 1888, Lewis was released after serving three years.
+Lewis was identified eight months later in the NYPD's "Rogue's Gallery" by William J. Bansemer, a wealthy and retired Baltimore merchant, who lost $5,000 to him in a bunco game.
+He was arrested in New York on December 1, 1888, and extradited to Baltimore to stand trial.
+On December 20, 1888, Lewis was convicted of having "bunkoed" Bansemer out and sentenced to nine years in the Maryland State Penitentiary, but his term was reduced for good behavior, and he was released on June 20, 1896.
 Upon his release, he spoke against his imprisonment claiming he had been wrongly convicted.
 He further claimed that he could have been able to provide an alibi if had he been given the opportunity, but that he had been advised by his lawyer to plead guilty in order to avoid a maximum 15-year jail sentence.
 Lewis blamed the "frame up" on Inspector Byrnes, who he claimed had a long-standing grudge against him and had used his influence to manipulate the police investigation and trial.
 He also made vague accusations regarding Bynes involvement in police misconduct and corruption, but nothing came of the charges.

 On the morning of his release, he was given $167 by Warden Weyler, which he had earned during his last 18 months in prison.
 Lewis's health and appearance had reportedly been significantly affected during imprisonment, the New York Times noting "his powerful frame does not indicate the sprightliness and vigor of seven years ago.
 His keen eyes have dimmed, and his hair is sprinkled with silver".
 He moved to New York City where he claimed he intended to lead an honest life as a bookmaker and "follow the horse races".